JuliaLang/www.julialang.org/content/blog/2013-09-04-fast-numeric.md

 author: <a href="http://dahua.me">Dahua Lin</a>
 date: "2013-09-04T00:00:00Z"
 title: Fast Numeric Computation in Julia
+slug: fast-numeric
 ---

 Working on numerical problems daily, I have always dreamt of a language that provides an elegant interface while allowing me to write codes that run blazingly fast on large data sets.
 Julia is a language that turns this dream into a reality.
 With Julia, you can focus on your problem, keep your codes clean, and more importantly, write fast codes without diving into lower level languages such as C or Fortran even when performance is critical.

 However, you should not take this potential speed for granted.
 To get your codes fast, you should keep performance in mind and follow general best practice guidelines.
 Here, I would like to share with you my experience in writing efficient codes for numerical computation.